sofiadparamo/personal-portfolio/README.md

 ### ✨ Editing greeting messages

-You can edit these messages under `src/components/GreetingAnimation/messages.js`
+You can edit these messages in `src/components/GreetingAnimation/messages.js`